 Butterfly Kisses Are Too Tame

-Note: These characters belong to J.K.
-Rowling, not me.
-This was for the Odd Pairings Songfic Challenge by JustYourAverageWitch in the HPFC.
-My pairing was George/Luna, inspired by the song "The Way I Loved You" by Taylor Swift.
-So, read, review, and enjoy!
+Note: The Harry Potter characters belong to J.K.
+Rowling, not to me.
+This was done for the Odd Pairings Songfic Challenge in the HPFC, with the pairing George/Luna, inspired by the song "The Way I Loved You" by Taylor Swift.
+Read, review, and enjoy!